Plymouth Voyager: Seating

-1984-1986 Voyagers could be equipped for five, six, seven passengers, with an eight-passenger variant available only in 1985.
+1984-1986 Voyagers could be equipped for five, six, or seven passengers, with an eight-passenger variant available only in 1985.
 Five-passenger seating, standard on all trim levels, consisted of two front bucket seats and an intermediate three-passenger bench seat.
 In 1985, on base and SE models, the front buckets could be replaced by a 40/60 split three-passenger bench seat, bringing the total number of occupants to six.
 Seven-passenger seating was an option on SEs and LEs, with dual front buckets, an intermediate two-passenger bench, and a rear three-passenger bench.
-Eight-passenger seating was available on SE models only, with both the additional middle two-passenger bench and three-passenger front bench.
-Depending on configuration, the base model could seat up to six, the SE could seat up to eight, and the LE could seat up to seven.
+Eight-passenger seating was available on SE models only, with both the additional middle two-passenger bench and the three-passenger front bench.
+Depending on the configuration, the base model could seat up to six, the SE could seat up to eight, and the LE could seat up to seven.

-The two bench seats in the rear were independently removable (though not foldable), and the large three-seat bench could also be installed in the 2nd row location via a second set of attachment points on the van's floor, ordinarily hidden with snap-in plastic covers.
+The two bench seats in the rear were independently removable (though not foldable), and the large three-seat bench could also be installed in the second-row location via a second set of attachment points on the van's floor, ordinarily hidden with snap-in plastic covers.
 This configuration allowed for conventional five-passenger seating with a sizable cargo area in the rear.
 The latching mechanisms for the benches were very intuitive and easy to operate.

 On base models, the front buckets were low-back items, upholstered with plain cloth or vinyl.
-On SEs, the buyer could choose between low-back buckets with deluxe cloth or high-back buckets in upgraded vinyl.
+On SEs, the buyer could choose between low-back buckets in deluxe cloth or high-back buckets in upgraded vinyl.
 LEs came standard with high-back front buckets, upholstered in either luxury cloth or luxury vinyl.

 In 1985 and 1986, there was also a five-passenger version with a back seat that could be folded flat with the pull of a handle into a bed that filled the rear compartment from the back of the front seats to the rear.
 This option was known as the Magic Camper.
 The Magic Camper back seat had an extra rear-facing cushion that formed the back-most section of the bed when folded flat and the seat, though very heavy, was removable.
 The Magic Camper option included a tent that attached magnetically to the side of the vehicle allowing access in and out of the sliding side door.

-For 1987 the six- and eight-passenger options were withdrawn, leaving seating for five standard and for seven optional on the base and SE, and seating for seven with high-back front buckets standard on the LE, Grand SE, and Grand LE.
-Deluxe cloth upholstery was now standard on base and all SE models, with the luxury vinyl optional on SEs.
+For 1987 the six- and eight-passenger options were withdrawn, leaving seating for five standard and seven optional on the base and SE, and seating for seven with high-back front buckets standard on the LE, Grand SE, and Grand LE.
+The deluxe cloth upholstery was now standard on base and all SE models, with the luxury vinyl optional on SEs.
 On LEs, luxury cloth came standard and for the first time, leather seats were available on the LE models.